ULL-prompt-engineering/langchain-mini/README.md

 Final Answer: The current year is 2023.
 The current year is 2023.
 ```

+Better.
+Now we  reformulate the original question asking the LLM to think step by step and be accurate.

 ```
 How can I help?
 Try again.
 Think step by step.
 How many five year periods are in the **current year**?
 Be accurate!